-Project Borealis is a fan-made interpretation of the Half Life 2: Episode 3 story based upon the plot laid out by former lead Half Life 2 writer Marc Laidlaw.
-The goal is to provide the best representation of Marc’s conclusion to HL2’s episodic content in line with what has come to be expected from the HL series.
-The team aims to bring the Half Life universe into a modern development setting with improved graphics, while retaining the original style and feel of Half Life 2.
+Project Borealis is a fan-made game based on the Half-Life 2: Episode 3 plot outline posted by former lead Half-Life 2 writer Marc Laidlaw, titled Epistle 3 (http://www.marclaidlaw.com/epistle-3/).
+Our goal is to use Marc’s writing to create the conclusion fans have been waiting for, and we’re aiming to reach the same level of quality the Half-Life series is known for.
+The team aims to bring the Half-Life universe into a modern development setting with improved graphics, while retaining the original style and feel of Half-Life 2 and its episodes.

 Can I join the team?

 Yes… well, maybe.
 Every so often, Project Borealis will announce a recruitment drive across teams where we require more members.
 You may apply to join one of the teams listed via the application forms at https://www.projectborealis.com/join-the-resistance/openings/.
 If the team you want to join is not listed as one of those seeking members, that means we are not in need of more individuals in that team and you should wait for the next recruitment drive to see if a role has opened up.